‘Biology is the study of complicated things that give the appearance of having been designed for a purpose.’ Richard Dawkins.

 We have developed resources in conjunction with the Lab Book so that home students can familiarise themselves with the methods by watching appropriate YouTube videos, and using hypothetical data to complete as many of the questions as possible.
 Where feasible, you may even be able to carry out a simplified method at home.
 These resources are all self-assessed, as the answers to analytical questions are provided with the Lab Book, but your tutor is available to answer any questions.

 Science is awesome!
 I’ve been a fan of science in general, and biology in particular, my entire life.
-I look forward to communicating with my students, so, if you have any questions please contact me!BSc Subject: Biology, Physics and Science View Profile
+I look forward to communicating with my students, so, if you have any questions please contact me!BSc Subject: Biology, Physics, Science, Co-ordinated Science View Profile